 Mantle cell lymphoma (MCL) is a rare form of cancer that affects the lymphatic system.
 It is one of the most aggressive types of lymphoma, with relatively short responses to therapy.
-People with MCL also experience frequent relapses, even with early and intensive treatment.
+People with MCL can also experience frequent relapses.

 Lymphomas are cancers that stem from a type of white blood cells called lymphocytes.
 MCL occurs due to malignant changes in lymphocytes in the lymph node’s mantle zone, which is the outer edge of a lymph node’s follicle.